Find Affordable College Courses

 $25,286 Average Tuition & Fees

-Southern Connecticut State University ranked #7 on this year’s Best Value Communication Sciences Schools in the New England Region list.
-Located in the medium-sized city of New Haven, SCSU is a public college with a moderately-sized student population.
+Southern Connecticut State University came in at #7 in this year’s edition of the Best Value Communication Sciences Schools in the New England Region ranking.
+Located in the medium-sized city of New Haven, SCSU is a public school with a moderately-sized student population.

-The average tuition and fees for an out-of-state undergraduate student at SCSU are $25,286 a year.
+Out-of-state tuition fees for undergraduate students at SCSU are $25,286 per year.
 Communication Sciences majors at SCSU take out an average of $23,000 in student loans while working on their egree.

 #8